- KARMA

 'kɑr.mɪk adjective.]

-But when westerners speak of karma, most of us aren’t thinking of reincarnation.
-We’re thinking of the afterlife: Goodness gets you into heaven, and badness puts you into hell.
+Now, when westerners speak of karma, most of us aren’t thinking of reincarnation, because most of us believe in an afterlife.
+Goodness gets you into a good afterlife, like heaven; badness puts you in a bad one, like hell.
 No that’s not how it works, but that’s

-Various Christians who believe in karma insist it certainly appears to be in there.
+Various Christians who believe in karma insist it certainly appears to be in the scriptures.
 Unlike pagans and

-Other Christians figure God’s holding off on these judgments till the End.
-In the meanwhile, any good things experienced by good people are either coincidences, or the result of people wanting to reward good deeds and punish evil deeds.
-Because let’s face it: There are a lot of good people who get crapped on, and a lot of evil people who get away with stuff.
+Other Christians figure God’s holding off these judgments till the End.
+Meanwhile, any good things experienced by good people are either coincidence, or the result of people wishing to reward goodness and punish evil.
+Because let’s face it: There are a lot of good people who get crapped on, while a lot of evil people get away with stuff.
 Life is unfair that way.
 And yeah, that’s in the bible too.

-Much as people wanna believe in karma, believe the universe sorts out good and evil people and gives them what they deserve, we know plenty of cases where that’s not happening; where people live as “exceptions” to this rule of karma.
-I would argue we mostly know “exceptions”; for some of us, we know nothing but “exceptions.”
-And I’d also argue most of the reason they remain exceptions is because nobody lifts a finger to bring justice to the situation, ’cause we assume the universe is gonna do it for us.
+Much as people wanna believe in karma, believe the universe sorts out good and evil and gives people what we deserve, we know way too many cases where that’s not happening at all.
+Way too many “exceptions” to this rule of karma.
+I would argue we mostly know “exceptions,” if not nothing but “exceptions.”
+I’d also argue most of the reason they remain exceptions is because nobody lifts a finger to bring justice to the situation, ’cause we assume the universe is gonna do it for us.
 Meanwhile evil people keep right on doing evil, and good people keep suffering.

 God does grace.
 Not karma.